Under the scope of the Competition Act, OG 79/09, 80/13 and 41/21 the CCA has the following powers:

-- establishment of prohibited agreements between undertakings and definition of the commitments necessary for elimination of harmful effects of anti-competitive behaviour,
+- identifying prohibited agreements between undertakings and directing commitments needed for the elimination of the harmful effects of the anti-competitive behaviour,

-- establishment of abuse of a dominant position of undertakings and prohibition of any behaviour leading to the abuse as well as definition of the commitments necessary for elimination of harmful effects of such anti-competitive behaviour, and
+- identifying abuse of a dominant position of an undertaking/s and prohibiting any further practices leading to the abuse and directing commitments for the elimination of the harmful effects of the anti-competitive behaviour, and

-- assessment of compatibility of concentrations between undertakings.
+- ex-ante assessment of compatibility of proposed concentrations between undertakings.

-Within its competence relating to competition advocacy and promotion of competition culture, the CCA issues expert opinions on the compliance with the Competition Act of draft law proposals, other proposed legal acts and existing legislation and other competition-related issues.
+Within its competence relating to competition advocacy, the CCA issues expert opinions on the compliance with the Competition Act of draft law proposals and other proposed legal acts, legislation in effect and other competition-related issues.

 As of 1 July 2013 when Croatia joined the European Union, the CCA restored its competence for the application of competition law in the banking sector whereas in the area of antitrust (assessment of restrictive agreements and abuse of a dominant position of undertakings) it entered the system of parallel powers with respect to direct application of both the national competition rules and the EU competition rules contained in Articles 101 and 102 of the Treaty on the Functioning of the European Union.

 At the same time, the EU accession involves the obligatory cooperation with other national competition authorities of the EU Member States and the European Commission, particularly the work within the European Competition Network (ECN).
 Concretely, the ECN obliges its members not only to decision making and cooperation in particular cases, but also to creating a common competition policy and convergence of practices of the national authorities in the application and enforcement of competition law in all its members, whereas the European Commission, in principle, decides in cases of so called significant anticompetitive cross-border or multi-jurisdictional effects, concretely, in cases with so called “EU dimension”, notifiable in three or more EU Member States.